 - Eldritch Location: Medrengard, which would be a pretty good depiction of an industrialized version of Hell, is steeped in hatred that can be felt in the air, physics is rather dodgy (e.g. taking a stairway up to a starship), and everything in the environment, yes everything, is trying to kill you.

 - Enemy Civil War: Honsou versus Toramino and Berossus in Dead Sky, Black Sun.
 He initially assumes Uriel and company were sent by Toramino.

 - Evil Tower of Ominousness: Khalan-Gol, Honsou's fortress in Dead Sky, Black Sun.
 For bonus points, its walls are powered by a bound Bloodthirster of Khorne.

-- Fix Fic: A lot of bits people complained about in the fifth edition codex were addressed in Chapter's Due.
-Mostly by showing that while exceptionally good at their jobs the Ultramarines were still fallible and could be outdone in some areas by the rest of the Imperium.
+- Fix Fic: A lot of bits people complained about in the fifth edition codex were addressed in The Chapter's Due.
+Mostly by showing that while exceptionally good at their jobs, the Ultramarines were still fallible and could be outdone in some areas by the rest of the Imperium.

 - Grand Finale: The Chapter's Due sees the end of plot points that have been building since Dead Sky, Black Sun as the forces of Chaos, with Honsou at their head, invade Ultramar.

 - Gunship Rescue: Reaches its logical extreme in The Chapter's Due when the Vae Victus and the Valin's Revenge enter Talassar's atmosphere to release Thunderhawks carrying the 4th and 2nd Companies to reinforce Marneus Calgar and the 1st Company against M'kar's Daemon Army.

 - Happy Ending Override: The short story The Heraclitus Affect ends with the annihilation of Tarsis Ultra, the same planet whose citizens the Ultramarines spent quite a few lives saving.